 For purposes of calculating the 2020 through 2022 model year average combined market share, the industry-wide combined market share in California for a given model year shall be defined as the total number of ZEVs and PHEVs certified to CCR, title 13, section 1962.2 and produced and delivered for sale in California in a model year divided by the total number of light-duty vehicles produced and delivered for sale in the state for that same model year.
 The combined market share shall be calculated separately for model years 2020 through 2022 and the three values shall be averaged to generate the 2020 through 2022 model year average combined market share.

-A manufacturer electing to earn early compliance vehicle values per this section shall designate what portion of eligible vehicles from each of the two early compliance model years it is making this election for in its end of model year report required under subsection (j)(4).
+A manufacturer electing to earn early compliance vehicle values per this section shall designate what portion of eligible vehicles from each of the two early compliance model years it is making this election for in its end-of-model-year report required under subsection (j)(4).
 Vehicles designated by the manufacturer to earn early compliance vehicle values may not earn ZEV credits under CCR, title 13, section 1962.2.

 For purposes of calculating vehicles eligible to earn early compliance vehicle values, only ZEVs and PHEVs meeting the following requirements shall be included: